alinapolei/ADTripAdvisor/README.md

 ADTripAdvisor

-server side by - Ido Marko and Itay Merhav
+server side by - Ido Marko and Itay Merhav (the repository doesn't contain the server files)

 You can see in this site interest point in Amsterdam.
 Each interest point contains a title, descritption, rank, num views and reviews.